University of Lethbridge: Library

 The LINC (Library Information Network Centre) was opened in 2001 after a 10-year fundraising campaign.
 It houses the library, numerous individual and group study spaces, and some of the best views on campus.

-Canadian Centre for Behavioural Neuroscience (CCBN)
+Community Centre for Wellness (CCW)

-The CCBN is home to Canada's first Department of Neuroscience, state-of-the-art labs, and has attracted world-class researchers, including: Dr. Bryan Kolb and Dr. Bruce McNaughton.
+Formerly home to the Canadian Centre for Behavioural Neuroscience (CCBN), the Community Centre for Wellness building is the planned future home of the Southern Alberta Medical Program (SAMP), and is currently undergoing renovations.
+It is set to re-open in July 2027.

-1st Choice Savings Centre for Sport & Wellness
+Co-Op Centre for Sport & Wellness

-The 1st Choice Savings Centre includes the following facilities:
+The Co-Op Centre (formerly 1st Choice Savings Centre) includes the following facilities: